Crockfords (casino): History

 Crockfords moved to its final location, 30 Curzon Street, in 1983.
 The building was a Grade I listed historic town home built in 1771 for the Marquess of Bath.
 Ladbrokes had renovated the building to serve as a casino, but the company's gaming licenses were revoked before it could open, so the leasehold was sold to Lonrho.

 Lonrho sold its casino division, including Crockfords, to leisure company Brent Walker in 1987.
 Brent Walker bought the freehold interest in the building from Daejan Holdings in 1988 for £17.5 million.

 Brent Walker then sold the club for £50 million to a management buy-in team financed by Montagu Private Equity in 1989.
 In 1993, Crockfords became publicly listed through a reverse merger with TV-am plc, a defunct TV production company, which became Crockfords PLC.
 The company changed its name to Capital Corporation in 1995.
 Capital Corporation was then acquired by Stanley Leisure in May 1999.

 In September 1999, Kerry Packer reportedly lost £11 million ($16.5 million) at Crockfords, overtaking the previous British record loss at the time of £8 million by Greek millionaire Frank Saracakis, which also occurred at Crockfords.

 Genting Group acquired Stanley Leisure, including Crockfords, in 2006.

 In 2012, poker player Phil Ivey, won £7.7 million after beating the casino in a session of punto banco baccarat, but was refused payment due to allegations of edge sorting.
 Ivey admitted to edge sorting, considering it a legitimate strategy and later sued the casino, but the court ruled in favor of Crockfords, stating Ivey was "cheating under civil law".
 Ivey appealed this ruling, but lost his appeal in October 2017 in the UK Supreme Court.

 In October 2023, Crockfords closed permanently.
 Genting Group stated that "there are a combination of factors which have put high-end London casinos at a competitive disadvantage to other global market places and this has led to an unsustainable future for Crockfords in Mayfair".
+Beginning in 2017, the Crockfords brand name was reused for a luxury hotel located at Genting Highlands, with another property in Las Vegas subsequently opening in 2023.